Binsted and the South Downs National Park

 All of Binsted’s woods, 8 of its houses, and 12 of its fields are within the National Park; its grazing marshes, ancient hedgerows, valley and most of its farm fields, houses and listed buildings such as the 12th-century church, are outside it.
 Although Binsted's landscape and community is bisected, on the map, by the National Park boundary; it is in fact an integrated landscape, whose natural assets and cultural heritage are found throughout the parish - as much outside the Park as within it.

 Being bisected by the Park boundary puts Binsted at risk of being destroyed, by being bisected in physical reality too.
-Highways England's consultants are considering whether a route could be found for an A27 Arundel Bypass near the Park boundary - through Binsted.
-They need to recognize that for major developments, planning guidance says, clearly and repeatedly, that developments just outside the boundary must be considered as impacting on the National Park, as well as those within the boundary.
+On 11 May 2018 Highways England proposed, as its Preferred Route for an A27 Arundel Bypass, a route through Binsted.
+They need to recognize that for major developments, planning guidance says, clearly and repeatedly, impacts must be considered and avoided both within and in the environs of the Park boundary.

 What Special Qualities of the National Park are there to be enjoyed in Binsted?Reports for the Countryside Agency before the creation of the Park said that the whole area from Walberton to the river Arun (i.e. the whole of Binsted, as well as the western bank of the Rife to Yapton Lane B2132) met the criteria for National Parks.
 In spite of that the draft boundary included only the main block of the woods, without the outlying copses.
 Many organisations argued for more to be included.
 The final boundary included the whole of the Binsted Woods Complex SNCI and its most closely related fields.But the omitted half of Binsted is just as important - in some ways more important - in terms of the special qualities of the National Park and its environs.
 This article explores what is special about Binsted as a whole, in terms of these Special Qualities (SQs):